chrispl89/raid1_on_efi/README.md

 ## Content

-- `efi-raid1.md` – Main guide with commands and explanations.
+- `instruction.md` – Main guide with commands and explanations.
-- Tested on: Debian-based distributions (e.g. Debian 12)
+- Tested on: Debian-based distributions (Debian 12)

 ## License